DiegoLibonati/FlagsGame/README.md

 3. `MONGO_URI`: Refers to the connection URI for the MongoDB database, including user, password, host, port, database name, and auth source.
 4. `HOST`: Refers to the network interface where the backend API listens (e.g., 0.0.0.0 to allow external connections).
 5. `PORT`: Refers to the port on which the backend API is exposed.
-6. `DEBUG_MODE`: Refers to enabling or disabling debug mode for backend lo

 ```ts
 # Frontend Envs